 We support the work of undergraduate, graduate, and doctoral students engaged in research projects as well as photo editors, genealogists, members of nursing alumni groups, and all those interested in history of nursing and healthcare.

 We house archival and manuscript materials.
 Our collections are building blocks for research into nursing and healthcare.
 Some popular topics include:

 These titles do not circulate but patrons are welcome to examine them in the Center’s reading room during normal hours of operation.
 The Center’s book and manuscript holdings may be searched by author, title, or subject via the University of Pennsylvania’s on-line catalog, FRANKLIN.

 * The Center acknowledges University Archives, and its Director, Mark Frazier Lloyd, for in-kind contributions of storage support.

-- Portions of collections may be restricted in order to comply with laws and regulations governing privacy or confidentiality or to honor requests of individual donors.
-Researchers will be informed of any restrictions governing the use of material they request.
+Portions of collections may be restricted in order to comply with laws and regulations governing privacy or confidentiality or to honor requests of individual donors.
+Researchers will be informed of any restrictions governing the use of materials they request.

-- All researchers prior to their visit must submit a researcher application.
+All researchers must submit a researcher application prior to their visit.
 A valid form of photo identification must accompany the signed application in order to access the archives for the first time in a calendar year.

-- Additional forms before viewing the collections may include “Restricted Access” and “Camera Policy”.
-If you are interested in accessing any restricted collection, please email firstname.lastname@example.org for more information.
+Additional forms to review and complete before viewing collections may include “Restricted Access” and “Camera Policy.”
+If you are interested in accessing a restricted collection, please email firstname.lastname@example.org for more information.

 The Mercy-Douglass Hospital School of Nursing, a product of the merger of two institutions, Mercy Hospital and Fredrick Douglass Hospital, was an African-American hospital and the first training school for black nurses in Philadelphia, Pennsylvania.
 It operated from 1895-1960.